Programs We Support

 Bootstrap is a curriculum that teaches students to program their own videogames using Common Core Mathematics.
 It consists of detailed lessons (aligned to standards), student handouts and software.
 The videogames that students create can be played on any device, and students can continue to share, update and enhance their games long after the class is over.

-Rosanna Sobota will be the NYC Coordinator starting in July 2014.
+Rosanna Sobota is the Regional Manager in charge of NYC.
 She will be an invaluable resource for all of the selected teachers.
 To guarantee the quality of the support, we will select up to 15 schools to fully support during the academic year.
 The summer workshop will prepare all attendees to successfully adopt Bootstrap in their classrooms, and we hope to scale up full support as the program grows.

 Scalable Game Design